darinama/Minecraft-Wiki/dimensions.md

 It has a day and night cycle, nighttime being the time hostile mobs appear.

 Many structures can be found around the Overworld, such as villages, desert temples, mineshafts, shipwrecks, ocean monuments, woodland mansions, and many more.

 * * *

 ## Nether
 <p align="center">
   <img src="./img/dimensions/nether.png" width="500" height="263">
 </p>

 The Nether is a dimension that resembles hell.
-It has a dark scary atmosphere mostly made of Netherack.
+It has a dark scary atmosphere and is mostly made of Netherack.

 The Nether is home to unique mobs such as piglins, ghasts, blazes, hoglins, magma cubes, and more.
 Enderman can also be found in the Nether.

 The Nether contains its own biomes, such as Nether Wastes, Soul Sand Valleys, Crimson Forests, and more.
-You can find unique resources such as quartz or ancient debris, which are essential to craft Netherite.
+You can find unique resources such as quartz or ancient debris.

 There is no day and night cycle, but traveling from A to B is faster in the Nether than traveling from A to B in the Overworld.